Santiago De Queretaro Queretaro, Mexico Travel Guide

 Match your lodging to your travel style and duration.
 Different options cater to different preferences, from social to luxurious.

-Housed in a historic building dating back to the 17th century, it gives an authentic colonial atmosphere and comfortable rooms.
+Situated in a historic building dating back to the 17th century, it gives an authentic colonial atmosphere and comfortable rooms.

 Many boutique hotels in the Centro Histórico are restored colonial mansions, retaining historical charm and original structural details.

-For travelers seeking value without compromising location:
+For visitors looking for value without compromising location:

-Chain hotels and independent boutiques offering balanced quality and amenities.
+Branded hotels and independent boutiques offering balanced quality and amenities.

 Upscale hotels, restored colonial mansions, and haciendas for a pampered or atmospheric stay.